 Have sautéd vegetables and cucumber raita instead of potatoes in everything.
 Why not have Pumpkin or Lauki which are low-carb vegetables.

 This staple during Navratri fast is just simple and pure carbohydrates.
 A 50 gm serving of it means 175 kcal.
 Sago is a high glycemic index food that must be avoided at any cost despite the fact that most of us wait for Navratri to enjoy Sabudana khichdi and sago vada.

 If you must have sago then add a bit of soaked sago in diluted milk to make Kheer with stevia or add a spoonful of semi-cooked Saabudana to diluted curd to make Sago Raita.

 Rajgiri / Amaranth / Chaulai / Ramdana

-High in Carbohydrates but otherwise good source of protein, Amaranth makes an excellent cereal option which can be consumed during Navratri.
-It is rich in protein, fibre and various minerals and vitamins.
-But please avoid adding sugar and gur to make chaulai laddoo.
+High in Carbohydrates but otherwise a good source of protein, Amaranth makes an excellent cereal option that can be consumed during Navratri.
+It is rich in protein, fiber, and various minerals and vitamins.
+But please avoid adding sugar and Gur to make Chaulai laddoo.

-Sweet potatoes though are high in Carbohydrates but low in glycemic index.
-It is also rich in fibre and vitamin A. One large sweet potato provides 162 kcal.
+Sweet potatoes though are high in carbohydrates but low in glycemic index.
+It is also rich in fiber and vitamin A. One large sweet potato provides 162 kcal.
 Avoid making Shakarkandi halwa, to control carbs as well as calories.